martinzf/fluid_sim_2d/README.md

 \nabla^2\psi=-\omega
 $$

-In order to solve Equation (3) we must perform some numerical time integration.
+In order to solve the vorticity equation we must perform some numerical time integration.
 At each step we'll have to recalculate $\psi$.
 We still also need to figure out how to calculate spatial derivatives to solve the PDE, but notice that in Fourier space

 $$
 \mathscr{F}_x\left(\frac{\partial^k\cdot}{\partial x^k}\right) \rightarrow (ik_x)^k\mathscr{F}_x(\cdot)